-As a part of the application criteria, the Surgical Services program encourages students to participate in observing our current students.
+As a part of the application criteria, the Surgical Technology Services program encourages students to participate in observing our current students.
 Students will receive 10 points for completing one two-hour observation day within our program's skills laboratory.

-from 12:30 PM until 2:30 PM.
-All observations will be held on the Melbourne Campus,
+12:30 PM until 2:30 PM.
+All observations will be held on the Melbourne Campus, Building

 Equal Access Policy